 The ideal amount is whatever it takes for you to feel rested in the morning.
 If you are getting insufficient shut-eye, you might have trouble concentrating and making decisions, and you may experience short-term memory problems.

 Explore the possible medical reasons you’re tired all the time.

 To get a sense of your personal rest requirements, put your alarm clock away in a drawer for a few weeks, perhaps when you’re on vacation, and let yourself sleep until you wake up naturally in the morning.
 Avoid stimulants in the evening, such as caffeine and bright light, and stick to a regular nighttime routine.
 Keep a diary or use wearable technology to track how long you slumber; after those first few weeks, you should know how much rest you truly need.
 Now you’re ready to set your new bedtime accordingly—possibly earlier or later than your partner’s, if your needs differ—and rise refreshed in the morning.

-Now that you know how much sleep you need, find out seven natural ways to fall asleep fast.
+Now that you know how much sleep you need, discover 12 secrets to a good night’s sleep.